msyinmei/notes4codes/Markdown/Markdown.md

 ```

 ###Github Flavored Markdown aka GFM###
-Before we go forward with any Markdown syntax basics, I'd like to highlight the Github exceptions since ultimately much of the markdown I write will be for Readmes on github.
+I'd also like to highlight the Github exceptions since ultimately much of the markdown I write will be for Readmes on github.
+I will refer to them as GFM.

 ####URL autolinking (GFM)####
 Github will autolink standard URLs (such as the ones above under links) instead of needing to set link text.